-Some years later, Edwin Wilkes Booth, the elder brother of John Wilkes Booth, President Lincoln’s assassin, and a Shakespearean and vaudeville actor performed on the stage at Phenix Hall.
+For two nights in 1872, Edwin Wilkes Booth, the elder brother of John Wilkes Booth, President Lincoln’s assassin, and a Shakespearean and vaudeville actor, performed on the stage at Phenix Hall.
 On November 4th, He played Hamlet to the largest audience that ever gathered for theatrics in Concord.
 Edwin played Richelieu on the following night.

 In 1893 there was a great fire at Phenix Hall which destroyed most of its interior.
 It was rebuilt and opened in 1895 as the “New Phenix Hall.”
 In the late 1890s, the first-floor occupants included Kimball, Corser & Powell, a clothing store at 36 North Main Street; Fred Reed & Co.
 Grocers, and Thompson & Hoague's hardware store at 42 North Main.
 Corser & Powell were still at 36 N. Main until at least 1914.

 The New Phenix Hall - Old Home Week 1899